pgilad/check-constants/readme.md

 # check-constants
-> Find numbers that should be extracted as a declaration statement
+> Find numbers and strings that should be extracted as a declaration statement

 [![NPM Version](http://img.shields.io/npm/v/check-constants.svg?style=flat)](https://npmjs.org/package/check-constants)
 [![NPM Downloads](http://img.shields.io/npm/dm/check-constants.svg?style=flat)](https://npmjs.org/package/check-constants)
 [![Build Status](http://img.shields.io/travis/pgilad/check-constants.svg?style=flat)](https://travis-ci.org/pgilad/check-constants)

-The idea behind this project is that numbers should be extracted as declared constants (or vars), so that they could be easily controlled & changed.
+The idea behind this project is that numbers and strings should be extracted as declared constants (or vars), so that they could be easily controlled & changed.
 Imagine that you have a function which will calculate the total sum owed after taxes:

 ```js